tonyest/Prospress/readme.txt

 = Get Involved =

-To hasten the official release of Prospress, or just help give the world a free and open marketplace platform, you can [contribute](http://prospress.org/contribute/) to the Prospress project.
+If you want to help give the world a free and open marketplace platform, you can [contribute](http://prospress.org/contribute/) to the Prospress project.

 == Installation ==